nghorbani/amass/README.md

-#AMASS: Archive of Motion Capture as Surface Shapes
+# AMASS: Archive of Motion Capture as Surface Shapes

 ![alt text](github_data/datasets_preview.png "Samples of bodies in AMASS recovered from Motion Capture sequences")

-## Description
 AMASS is a large database of human motion unifying different optical marker-based motion capture datasets by representing them within a common framework and parameterization.
  AMASS is readily useful for animation, visualization, and generating training data for deep learning.